cjber/semantic-catalogue/README.md

 ## System Architecture

-The Semantic Catalogue employs a standard Retrieval Augmented Generation (RAG) architecture:
+The Semantic Catalogue employs a standard Retrieval Augmented Generation (RAG) architecture, which combines the strengths of retrieval-based and generation-based models.
+This architecture first retrieves relevant dataset descriptions based on a users query, then uses them to generate more accurate and contextually relevant responses to explain their relevance.

 ![System Architecture](./reports/figs/system.png)

-Dagster is utilized to automate the creation of the Pinecone vector database, ensuring efficient data management:
+Dagster is used to automate the creation and continuous management of the Pinecone vector database, ensuring efficient data management and seamless updates.
+This automation includes tasks such as data ingestion, transformation, and indexing, which are crucial for maintaining the accuracy and relevance of the semantic search capabilities:

 ![Global Asset Lineage](./reports/figs/Global_Asset_Lineage.svg)